Cool Spots for Hot Spells Last Updated: May 2023

 Sundown Show

-When you arrive at the Pleasant Valley Drive-In in Barkhamsted, you may have trouble believing such a place still exists.
-It’s a true throwback to an earlier day, a single screen nestled among evergreens in a country setting that’s cooled by river breezes.
+When you arrive at the Mansfield Drive-In, you may have trouble believing such a place still exists.
+It’s a true throwback to an earlier day, a three screens nestled among the trees in a country setting.

 Really Cool